StephenCleary/ArcDb/README.md

 - SQL.
 ArcDb is a relational database, but does not support SQL in any form.
   - ArcDb will expose an API based on relational algebra; SQL is a form of relational calculus.
 The two are equivalent in terms of expressive power.
 - Relaxing isolation.
-E.g., only Serializable transactions are supported; Repeatable Read, Read Committed, and Read Uncommitted are not supported.
+Only Serializable transactions are supported; Repeatable Read, Read Committed, and Read Uncommitted are not supported.
 - Relaxing durability.
 E.g., choosing to flush to disk less often than is required for full durability.

 ## Terminology